insin/newforms/docs/forms_api.rst

          This argument is required if the form uses asynchronous validation - an Error will be thrown if it's not given in this case.

-         The callback should be an erroback with the signature ``(err, isValid, cleanedData)``.
+         The callback should be an errback with the signature ``(err, isValid, cleanedData)``.

       :return: